Concorde: Brakes and undercarriage

 Because of the way Concorde's delta-wing generated lift, the undercarriage had to be unusually strong and tall to allow for the angle of attack at low speed.
 At rotation, Concorde would rise to a high angle of attack, about 18 degrees.
 Prior to rotation, the wing generated almost no lift, unlike typical aircraft wings.
 Combined with the high airspeed at rotation (199 knot indicated airspeed), this increased the stresses on the main undercarriage in a way that was initially unexpected during the development and required a major redesign.
-Due to the high angle needed at rotation, a small set of wheels was added aft to prevent tailstrikes.
-The main undercarriage units swing towards each other to be stowed but due to their great height also needed to contract in length telescopically before swinging to clear each other when stowed.
+Owing to the high angle needed at rotation, a small set of wheels was added aft to prevent tailstrikes.
+The main undercarriage units swing towards each other to be stowed but owing to their great height also needed to contract in length telescopically before swinging to clear each other when stowed.

 The four main wheel tyres on each bogie unit are inflated to 232 psi.
 The twin-wheel nose undercarriage retracts forwards and its tyres are inflated to a pressure of 191 psi, and the wheel assembly carries a spray deflector to prevent standing water from being thrown up into the engine intakes.
 The tyres are rated to a maximum speed on the runway of 250 mph.

 The high take-off speed of 250 mph required Concorde to have upgraded brakes.
 Like most airliners, Concorde has anti-skid braking to prevent the tyres from losing traction when the brakes are applied.
 The brakes, developed by Dunlop, were the first carbon-based brakes used on an airliner.
 The use of carbon over equivalent steel brakes provided a weight-saving of 1200 lb.
 Each wheel has multiple discs which are cooled by electric fans.
 Wheel sensors include brake overload, brake temperature, and tyre deflation.
 After a typical landing at Heathrow, brake temperatures were around 300–400 °C. Landing Concorde required a minimum of 6000 ft runway length; the shortest runway Concorde ever landed on carrying commercial passengers was Cardiff Airport.
 Concorde G-AXDN (101) made its final landing at Duxford Aerodrome on 20 August 1977, which had a runway length of just 6000 ft at the time.
 This was the last aircraft to land at Duxford before the runway was shortened later that year.

 Droop nose

 Concorde's drooping nose, developed by Marshall's of Cambridge, enabled the aircraft to switch from being streamlined to reduce drag and achieve optimal aerodynamic efficiency during flight, to not obstructing the pilot's view during taxi, take-off, and landing operations.
-Due to the high angle of attack, the long pointed nose obstructed the view and necessitated the ability to droop.
+Owing to the high angle of attack, the long pointed nose obstructed the view and necessitated the ability to droop.
 The droop nose was accompanied by a moving visor that retracted into the nose prior to being lowered.
 When the nose was raised to horizontal, the visor would rise in front of the cockpit windscreen for aerodynamic streamlining.